tduretz/MDOODZ7.0/README.md

 - `model` aggregates general input parameters from `.txt` file
 - `materials` aggregates input parameters from `.txt` file concerning phase properties
 - `scale` aggregates input parameters from `.txt` file concerning scaling of units
+- `crazyConductivity` contains parameters for the crazy conductivity of the asthenosphere for the initialisation step

+### Import files

+Import files are the external files that are processed by MDOODZ and contains information such as phase transition diagrams or particle geometry.
+Described by `import_files_dir` and `import_file`

+### Crazy conductivity

+If you wish to add crazy conductivity of the asthenosphere to the initialisation step there is a `crazyConductivity` parameter that points to the struct that aggregates
+- `phases` array of phases ids that crazy conductivity should be applied to
+- `nPhases` total number of phases
+- `multiplier` refers to the multiplier of the effective conductivity

 If your `.txt` file shares the same name as executable, you could extract it with the `GetSetupFileName(nargs, args)` function on Unix systems